Q & A

 I take it that you mean private health insurance.
 If PHI is provided by your employer, and then you are genuinely made redundant, then it’s the same as any other benefit which you stand to lose when you lose your job unfortunately – its unavoidable that you just lose it.
 They don’t have to offer you a settlement agreement at all, but it sounds as if they are giving you something.
 Office relocation is a pretty solid reason for redundancy, but make sure you’ve been considered for other roles, for example if you are prepared to relocate.

-Would I be liable for tax and NI on the ex-gratia payment and the pay in lieu of notice from my employer?
+Would I be liable for tax and National Insurance contributions on the ex-gratia payment and the pay in lieu of notice from my employer?

-If you want further specialist advice on this complex area, do get in touch.
-We may be able to help you.
+If you want further specialist advice on this complex area, contact one of senior solicitors to discuss your case.